 Kâmpôt black pepper has an excellent length in the mouth combined with freshness.
 Resinous nose, raw cocoa, floral eucalyptus.
 Discover an exceptional black pepper for its organoleptic qualities, its rarity, its production conditions and its history!

-Food pairing: Red meat, fatty fish, sauces, vegetables, delicatessen, cottage cheese, fruity or chocolate dessert
+Pairings in the kitchen: Red meat, fatty fish, sauces, vegetables, cold cuts, cottage cheese, fruity or chocolate desserts.

 Warning: Last items in stock!

 Kâmpôt pepper is considered to be one of the best peppers in the world.
 It is cultivated in the south-west of Cambodia, in the provinces of Kâmpôt and Kep.
 It grows on a very fertile soil rich in quartz, iron and minerals and comes from the tropical liana of Piper Nigrum, so it is a real pepper

 The cultivation of this pepper is protected by a PGI.
 In order to keep their PGI (Protected Geographical Indication) classification, the pepper plants must be spaced 180 cm apart.
 This allows them to develop harmoniously.

 Did you know that? : Farmers who grow Kâmpôt pepper are only allowed to use ecological natural fertilizers, most often a natural fertilizer based on humus, crushed fish and water.